Samsung/tizen-docs/docs/application/tizen-studio-0/native-tools/api-checker.md

-# Verifying APIs and Privileges
+# Verify APIs and Privileges

 Tizen Studio provides the API Checker tool to identify potential problems in the application code related to the API and privilege use.